 Here we are now, a year later, and I wish I could say that we had a good experience, but that wasn’t the case.
 I’m going to cover our experience with The Clear Cut, and what went wrong ultimately.

 We had our first video call, and it went well.
-Olivia asked us for what we’re looking for, what our price range would be, and how urgent our purchase was.
-We were happy with the call, so we agreed to set up a face to face meeting.
+Olivia asked us what we were looking for, what our price range would be, and how urgent our purchase was.
+We were happy with the call, so we agreed to set up a face-to-face meeting.

 On November 2nd, we found their location and were buzzed into The Clear Cut’s office by Olivia’s husband – Kyle Simon.
 I haven’t mentioned this yet, but Olivia and Simon are both the co-founders of The Clear Cut.

-I’m going to share two pictures from my fiance trying out the various diamonds that Clear Cut’s founder Olivia had us look at during our meetings:
+I’m going to share two pictures of my fiance trying out the various diamonds that Clear Cut’s founder Olivia had us look at during our meetings: